D10 (Atlantic)

 First trooping voyage: November 1945 - January 1946

-After embarking passengers RAJAH sailed for a round trip trooping voyage to Gibraltar, Colombo and Bombay departing on November 22nd.
-She reached Colombo on December 14th where she embarked/disembarked passengers before sailing for Bombay on the 17th.
-She arrived at Bombay on December 20th and embarked a contingent of Combined Operations personnel for return to UK; she was to spend two days here before sailing for Plymouth.
-Christmas day was spent at sea in temperatures of over 90 degrees F - massed voices on the flight deck could be heard singing, -'when the snow lay round about, deep and crisp and even.-' RAJAH reached Plymouth on January 11th and disembarked her first passengers before continuing on to Portsmouth and later Sheerness, arriving there on the 13th; she finally berthed at Chatham on the 14th.
+After embarking passengers, RAJAH sailed for a round-trip voyage to Colombo and Bombay, departing on November 22nd.
+She reached Colombo on December 14th, where she embarked/disembarked passengers before sailing for Bombay on the 17th.
+She arrived at Bombay on December 20th and embarked a contingent of Combined Operations personnel for return to the UK; she was to spend two days here before sailing for Plymouth.
+Christmas Day was spent at sea in temperatures of over 90 degrees F - massed voices on the flight deck could be heard singing, “When the snow lay round about, deep and crisp and even”.
+RAJAH reached Plymouth on January 11th1946 and disembarked her first passengers before continuing on to Portsmouth and later Sheerness, arriving there on the 13th; she finally berthed at Chatham on the 14th.
 Leave was granted once the ship was secured.

 RAJAH entering Valletta harbour on one of her trooping voyages in 1946.